Leter-Tech/InfoBot-Discord/README.md

 ---

-Built with ❤️ to make every Discord communities smarter, friendlier, and more fun.
+Built with ❤️ to make Discord communities smarter, friendlier, and more fun.